miguelvc6/mvazquez.github.io/blog/posts/2024-11-29-reasoning-and-action-agents/content.md

 print(response["message"]["content"])
 # Hello!
 How can I assist you today?
 ```

+In this snippet, we import the `ollama` library, which provides an interface to interact with the locally hosted LLM.
+The `ollama.chat` function sends a message to the model specified by the `model` parameter.
+We pass a list of messages to simulate a conversation, starting with the user's greeting "Hello!".
+The model's response is captured in the `response` variable, and we print out the assistant's reply by accessing `response["message"]["content"]`.

+By running this code, you're effectively communicating with the LLM running on your local machine, without the need for external API calls.
+This is particularly useful if you want to avoid API costs or have more control over the model's execution.

 In my implementation I have written a simple wrapper around both APIs to allow for a unified interface, that determines which API to use based on the model name.